union-fashion/home/README.md

 ## Philosophy
 Union Fashion is intended to be a reference implementation showing how to deliver APIs across the a business implementation most readers will find relatable.
 Our goal is to do as much of the work on Union Fashion out in the open using GitHub and Postman so that others can follow along.
 Using Union Fashion as a live sandbox for driving the API-first conversation, helping us center our efforts on a single point of reference across storytelling, workshops, webinars, and other channels.

+## Why Does this Matter?
+APIs are critical to the Union Fashion experience, helping us establish ourselves as the next generation of e-commerce fashion provider.

+- Allow for more easier publishing of data, content, and algorithms to known web and mobile applications.
+- Ensure that data content, and algorithms are immediately available for publishing to unknown applications.
+- More easily integrate all data, content, and algorithms into external 3rd party and partner systems.
+- Reduce overall overhead and costs involved with delivering new web, mobile, device, and network applications.
+- Increase the overall quality and velocity of new features and functionality being delivered across applications.

+There are many more benefits of doing APIs, and going API-First, but these five areas reflect how we will be making a meaningful shift in how Union Fashion conducts business.

 ## Support
 If you have any questions or comments you can [submit a GitHub issue for this repository](https://github.com/union-fashion/home/issues), or email [mail@union.fashion](mailto:mail@union.fashion) for a more private channel of discussion.
 If there are tasks to be accomplished, go ahead and add as an issue, and either complete it yourself, or leave open for assigning to someone else.